 - In the subject line include attn: (appropriate) editor and your name

 - ex. attn: review editor, John Donne

-- Only electronic submissions in .docx, .doc, .txt, or .rtf will be accepted.
+- Electronic submissions of text will be accepted in .docx, .doc, .txt, or .rtf.
 If using images in a submission we recommend also including a .pdf version to guarantee image placement is correct.